versuone/KastMenu/README.md

 **Adding Users:**
+Beware the user you use with addkuser exists on the machine and ssh is running on this machine.
+The password for this user will be asked by the command and checked on the ssh of the target machine.
+An ssh fingerprint nopassword will be created for the kastmenu deamon user: kastserver in order
+to access to this new user in the future.
+No user password is stored.

 <u>Adding user to Machine localhost:</u>
 **$** sudo -u kastserver /opt/kastmenu/current/bin/**addkuser** -m localhost -u test  -t cfhgfhg  -F
 **$** sudo -u kastserver /opt/kastmenu/current/bin/**addmenu**  -m localhost -u test -n welcome  -p /home/kastmenu/kastagent/current/conf/welcome/tutorials.xml -F